June 22, 2009: Steve Jobs returns to work at Apple, a couple of months after undergoing a liver transplant as part of

 Jobs rejected doctors’ recommendations to undergo surgery for nine months, deciding instead to treat the condition with alternative therapies.
 These included vegan diets, acupuncture, herbal remedies and even a psychic consultation.

 He ultimately underwent surgery in July 2004.
 (Tim Cook temporarily assumed the role of Apple CEO for the first time during Jobs’ absence.)
 During the surgery, doctors found liver metastases, which prompted Jobs to begin chemotherapy.

 Jobs returned to Apple in 2005, and told everyone he had been cured — which is the same thing he told students during his famous Stanford commencement address in June 2005.
-Sadly, he wasn’t.
+Sadly, he hadn’t beaten cancer.
 This became obvious to everyone by August 2006, when Jobs appeared much thinner than before during Apple’s Worldwide Developers Conference in San Francisco.

 Apple denied stories that Jobs remained ill, but the rumors reared their head again at WWDC 2008.
 This time, Apple said Jobs had been suffering from a “common bug” and had been prescribed antibiotics.

 Steve Jobs liver transplant: Illness more serious than previously thought

 Jobs underwent surgery at Methodist University Hospital Transplant Institute in Memphis, Tennessee, in April 2009.
 As promised, he then took several months’ leave to recover before returning to Apple in June.

 Although his prognosis was reportedly “excellent,” the media still asked questions.
 CNBC, for instance, reported that Jobs was back at work, but wondered for how long: